 It has not been confirmed that the Owl possesses a true healing ability, nevertheless he has consistently displayed a resilience which suggests a greater than human muscle efficiency and metabolic control allowing for unusual endurance and extraordinarily rapid recovery from injury and fatigue.
 Although more severe injuries do require a longer convalescence period, he has managed to recover from trauma severe enough to kill or permanently incapacitate an ordinary human-being -including serious injury to his brain, spine and nervous system as well as gunshot wounds to major organs.
 It is probable that, due to the heavy damage done to his nervous system, he could have a greater-than-average threshold for pain, which he may use to his advantage in certain situations.

 The Owl recently obtained the ability to assimilate data channeled through unrestrained photons directly into his brain, granting him "utter and total omniscience."
 The full extent of and ramifications from his acquisition of these powers has yet to be seen.

 Earth 295: Age of Apocalypse

-In the Age of Apocalypse reality, Owl was a member of the Marauders (Human terrorists enhanced by Apocalypse), along with teammates Arcade, Kingpin, and Red (aka Norman Osborn).
+In the Age of Apocalypse timeline, Owl was a member of the Marauders (Human terrorists enhanced by Apocalypse), along with teammates Arcade, Kingpin, and Red (aka Norman Osborn).
 The four villains were sent by Apocalypse to destroy the land of Wakanda.
 Though they were able to murder Black Panther and destroy much of the land, Owl's life was cut short by Hawkeye, who blew him up with an explosive missile.

 It is assumed that this Owl had the same powers as the one in the regular Marvel Universe (Earth-616).
-He also was equipped with wrist weapons and "air-steppers"; boot attachments that allowed him near-flight.
+He was also equipped with wrist weapons and "air-steppers"; boot attachments that allowed him near-flight.